gizatt/rift_cuda_demos/README.md

 (The idea is that the Rift helepr sets up the various view and model and such matrices, as well as distortion shaders as such, then calls the callback for both eyes setting viewport appropriately, then finally flips screen.)

-It doesn't work currently, because I such at opengl. aaah.